 Osteoarthritis is the most common chronic condition to affect the shoulder joint.
 It occurs when the cartilage cushioning your joints break down over time due to “wear and tear”.
-With less cushioning between your shoulder joint, you experience pain, stiffness, and swelling.
-An arthritic shoulder can also occur due to previous injury or trauma to the shoulder.
-Onward Orthopedics offers both traditional and reverse should replacements to treat arthritic shoulders.

 Why Choose Onward Orthopedics?

 Onward Orthopedics will ensure you’re matched with an expert in shoulder replacement.
 Our partner physicians are all board-certified in orthopedic surgery and have abundant experience in treating arthritis of all levels.

 With Onward Orthopedics, you also gain concierge-style service.
 This includes access to a Patient Care Manager who will help verify your insurance, schedule your appointments, follow-up with the doctor, and even prepare you for surgery.